thsurgeonofdeath/Quasimoto_albums_laravel/README.md

 - Guaranteed admin to delete any reviews
 - cropping pictures using ijaboCropTool plug
 - Created a user profile page
-- Implemented a star rating system
+- Implemented a star rating system using rateyo library
 - Improved admin dashboard
 - Functional Admin Inbox
 - Albums submitted by writers need to be approved by the admin